 It is estimated that waterfall in Finland will increase by 25% in the coming years due to climate change.
 A critical issue for Tampere is therefore flooding and storm water management.
 As two of the nature-based solutions demonstration areas in Tampere are under construction to become dense urban areas, the rapid population growth will also pose a significant challenge.
 Other challenges that the city is facing include water pollution and reduced biodiversity.

 Tampere's NBS demonstrations

 Tampere’s main demonstration site for nature-based solutions is Vuores.
 Vuores is a new greenfield district surrounded by natural water bodies, which currently is in the construction phase.
-The first residents moved to Vuores in 2010 and there are currently 3000 inhabitants living in the district.
-Intensive construction is still ongoing and it is planned that Vuores will be completed by 2030, with residences for 13,000 people and 3000 to 5000 jobs.
+The first residents moved to Vuores in 2010 and it is planned that the district will be completed by 2030, with residences for 13,000 people.